The-Marcy-Lab-School/7-0-2-assignment/README.md

   It should return a tuple containing the first three gifs fetched from this endpoint and the error (remember, the error will be `null` if the fetch is successful).

-### Running Async Processes with useEffect
+### Running Async Processes with useEffect & Rendering the Gifs

+Open **src/components/GifContainer.jsx**.

-Once you have your adapters up and running, you will want to use them in the `GifContainer` component which will render the fetched gifs.
+Once you have your adapters built, you will want to use them in the `GifContainer` component which will render the fetched gifs.

 This component is meant to display gifs.
 However, there are two different sets of gifs that this component can display, depending on the user's actions.
 At first, they should see trending gifs but after submitting a search term in the GifSearch form, they should see gifs related to their search.

 For now, we'll handle the trending gifs.

+> Note: If you're struggling to get your fetching adapters to work with the GIPHY API, you can render the list of `gifs` in the `src/gifs.js` file instead.
+This file has been imported for you as `defaultGifs` and the gifs in this file are in the same structure as the gifs you would receive when fetching from the GIPHY API.

 #### TODO 3